What I Learned From My Summer Trip – Halotherapy

 When in the salt mines, it was recommended to breathe through the nose and through the mouth, so that the mucosa of the mouth and throat can come in contact with aerosols as well.
-The size of the salt particles suspended in the air are between 0.1 and 0.9 microns.
+The size of the salt particles suspended in the air is between 0.1 and 0.9 microns.
 They stick to the skin or mucosa surface making the cellular membrane become more fluid and elastic, cleaning out any infection in the areas exposed to the aerosols.
-30 minutes is all that’s needed to get the benefits of salinotherapy, but it doesn’t hurt to stay longer.
+30 minutes is all that’s needed to get the benefits of sclerotherapy, but it doesn’t hurt to stay longer.

 The 4 main actions halotherapy has on the body are:

 - purifying the respiratory passages